babakzobis/TicTacToe/README.md

 Framework only refers to the Android framework in this case, but with further features involving external libraries, we can expand it in order to interact with those APIs.

 Remember that the data layer needs to persist the current game, so the framework layer will provide a `BoardPersistenceSource` concretization called `SharedPrefsPersistenceSource`, which as the name indicates it, supports data storage with [`SharedPreferences`](https://developer.android.com/training/data-storage/shared-preferences) API.
 Our architecture allows us to amplify business entities persistence by providing a [Room](https://developer.android.com/topic/libraries/architecture/room) implementation for example.
-Or if it needs to do a request, we would use [Retrofit](https://square.github.io/retrofit/).
+Or if the necessity arises to do a request, we would use [Retrofit](https://square.github.io/retrofit/).

 ### Interaction between layers
 The presentation relies on the use cases layer, which will then use the data layer to access the domain entities, which will finally use the framework to get access to the requested data.
 Then this data flies back to the layer structure until it reaches the presentation layer updating the UI.